 With the WREP option, the Rainwater Basin Joint Venture (RWBJV) partnership can provide 85% cost-share for infrastructure, such as fencing, livestock watering systems, pivot crossings in the fence, and pivot modifications to facilitate crossing the wetland (e.g., flotation tires) and improve irrigation efficiency (e.g. Variable Rate Irrigation components).
 The RWBJV can pay up to 100% reimbursement for restoration costs.

 Continuous sign-up for the WREP program is currently open.
-An application cut-off date has been set for November 18, 2022.
 We have online resources and virtual meetings available below to help you prepare for the WREP signup period.
 Get started by watching the WREP informational video below.

 Learn the Basics of WREP Enrollment